What Does Modern Physio Look Like?

 Craig Newland

-Modern physiotherapy has changed dramatically in the last decade.
-At Foundation Clinic, we believe rehab shouldn’t stop at the treatment table — it should continue into the gym, where real strength and confidence are built.
+Physical therapy has changed dramatically in the last decade, and at Foundation Clinic, we’ve been right at the forefront of the shift towards modern treatment.
+Our belief is strong but simple: physiotherapy shouldn’t stop at the treatment table; it should continue into the gym, where real strength and confidence are built.

 Why Modern Physio Needs To Be Active

-Traditional physiotherapy has in the past been focused heavily on massage, stretching, and low-level exercises.
-But research shows that active rehab — strength training, movement retraining, and functional practice — leads to better outcomes.
+In the past, traditional physiotherapy has focused heavily on manual therapy techniques such as massage, stretching, and low-level exercise to treat injuries.
+But research shows that active exercise therapy, such as strength training, movement retraining, and functional practice, leads to better outcomes.

-At Foundation Clinic, we combine hands-on treatment with purposeful gym-based rehab so you can:
+At Foundation Clinic, we combine hands-on treatment techniques with gym-based rehab so you can:

 • Build strength safely